DerGuru/The-Resonant/Chapters/P2-03 - Field Test.md

 *Now.*

-He let his weight settle through his heels, jaw un‑clenched, breath dropping to the place RAE had taught him to find—two fingers lower than worry.
+He let his weight settle through his heels, jaw un‑clenched, breath dropping to the place RAE had taught him to find - two fingers lower than worry.
 The world sharpened a fraction and then softened at the edges, like turning a camera ring past focus and back again.

 *Drop the right shoulder one degree.
 Unhook your tongue from the roof of your mouth.
-Don’t stare—glance and listen.*
+Don’t stare - glance and listen.*

 **Listening.**